Ambulatory Continuity Training

 - Regular, assigned attendance at the one half day session per week

-- With the assistance of the facility, develop a panel of patients who identify the resident physician as their primary provider over the three-year period of the training program.
+- With the assistance of the clinic staff, develop a panel of patients who identify the resident physician as their primary provider over the three-year period of the training program.

 - Participate in formal evaluation of their ambulatory clinic performance with their faculty supervisor at least semi-annually.